chrisnoonan98675/site/xl-release/concept/dashboard-report.markdown

 ![Releases at risk](../images/dashboard-releases-at-risk.png)

+**Note:** You can view the risk state of your releases in the Release Overview page.

 ## Release efficiency

 The **Release efficiency** section provides an overview of your overall level of automation during the selected time period.
 It shows the following information about [completed](/xl-release/concept/release-life-cycle.html) releases in the selected time period: